 The Company's assets that are potentially subject to concentrations of credit risk are cash and accounts receivable.
 Cash balances are maintained in financial institutions which at times exceed federally insured limits.
 The Company monitors the financial condition of the financial institutions in which its accounts are maintained and has not experienced any losses in such accounts.
-The accounts receivable of the Company are spread over a number of customers, of which one customer accounted for 19% of total outstanding receivables as of December 31, 2021 and two customers accounted for 54% of total outstanding receivables as of December 31, 2020.
-The Company performs ongoing credit evaluations as to the financial condition of its customers and creditors with respect to trade accounts.
+The accounts receivable of the Company are spread over a number of customers, of which one customer accounted for 19% of total outstanding receivables as of December 31, 2021 and two customers accounted for 54% of total outstanding receivables as to the financial condition of its customers and creditors with respect to trade accounts.